Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

 Note that by (\ref{eqn:Atrans-omega}), $y_u$ is multiplied by a factor of $e^{-\frac{2\pi \ii d}{N}}$ under the shift of $u$ by $d$.
 The same transformation rule applies to the products $(y_{u}^{(0)})^k A^{k-1}$ for any $k$.
 This implies that the coefficients $\xi(z)$, $\zeta(z)$ are independent of $u$.
 Before proceeding, we observe that for every $m$

-Substituting this into (\ref{eqn:ystructure}) we get
+Substituting this into (\ref{eqn:ystructure}), we get

-We note that there are two types of terms, the ones proportional to $\frac{1}{A y_u^{(0)}(z)}$, and the ones proportional to $\frac{1}{A^2 y_u^{(0)}(z)^2}$, with coefficients independent of the branch number $u$.
-Solving this first in the leading order (in terms of $A$) for $\xi$, and then in the subleading order for $\zeta$ we get,as expected, $u$-independent solutions
+There are two types of terms, the ones proportional to $\frac{1}{A y_u^{(0)}(z)}$, and the ones proportional to $\frac{1}{A^2 y_u^{(0)}(z)^2}$, with coefficients independent of the branch number $u$.
+Solving this first at the leading order (in terms of $A$) for $\xi$, and then in the subleading order for $\zeta$ we get,as expected, $u$-independent solutions

 With (\ref{eqn:xi}) we can write the latter as

 where the coefficients are